-Having the actual service at a crematorium can provide many benefits compared to a service at a cemetery.
+The funeral service at a crematorium can provide many benefits compared to a service at a cemetery.
 Most Crematoria are modern, spacious, warm, and accommodating.
-They all have integrated sound systems for your music choices to be played, an Organ and, more recent developments, extending video and internet services, allowing family and friends around the world to view the service in real-time.
+They all have integrated sound systems for your music choices to be played, an Organ and, more recent developments, extending video and internet services, allowing family and friends worldwide to view the service in real-time.
 A cremation service can also afford a more comfortable, relaxed, and informal gathering regarding the atmosphere.
 The service chapels are usually non-denominational, beautifully decorated and tend not to reflect a sombre appearance.
-There are several Crematoria within our area, and these are listed at the bottom of this section.
+There are several Crematoria within our area, which are listed at the bottom of this section.
 Often families select their local Crematorium, but you are not limited; you can decide to use any Crematorium you wish.
-Most service times are thirty minutes, although this can vary depending on which Crematorium you decide to use.
+Most service times are thirty minutes, although this can vary depending on which Crematorium you use.

 Choosing cremation can provide many more benefits for the final placement and memorialisation of the cremated remains.
-Gone are the days when ashes are just routinely scattered in the crematorium gardens.
+Gone are the days when ashes are scattered routinely in the crematorium gardens.
 Many popular alternatives extend many benefits in having a lasting and meaningful memorial.
 Many people do not realise that there are few regulatory restrictions regarding cremated remains.
-You have a lot more freedom of choice than you may be aware of, and this section will highlight some of those options.
+You have much more freedom of choice than you may be aware of, and this section will highlight some of those options.

 THERE ARE SEVERAL OPTIONS:

 Crematorium gardens are often the best kept; they provide a tranquil setting for scattering Cremated Remains, but not all offer memorial options.
 Portchester has no provision, and the Oaks at Havant have several options, all of which are cost-related.
 We encourage you to explore these options and the associated terms before making a final decision.
 There are other Crematoria in our area and for more details and their garden regulations, speak with a member of our family.